Halloween Kills-2021

 And 007 (Roger Moore) is thrust into the middle of the action as he aligns with Melina Havelock (Carole Bouquet), Milos Columbo (Topol), and others to thwart the fiendish plans of the villainous Kristatos (Julian Glover).

-The story is rather secondary to the enjoyment of the film and I quickly stopped trying to follow every plot point or detail.
-It’s not that important to know who every bad guy is or their motivations.
-There is a plot to take over the world and there you have it.
+The story is rather secondary to the enjoyment of the film, and I quickly stopped trying to follow every plot point or detail.
+It’s not that important to know who every bad guy is or what their motivations are.

 Bond historians will love this.

-Her character is played for laughs and her schoolgirl crush on Bond is cute.
+Her character is played for laughs, and her schoolgirl crush on Bond is cute.

-Nonetheless, Glover plays him straightforwardly and a compelling sequence occurs when he attempts to kill Bond and Melina with his massive boat and hungry sharks.
+Nonetheless, Glover plays him straightforwardly, and a compelling sequence occurs when he attempts to kill Bond and Melina with his massive boat and hungry sharks.

-Topol, well-known for his role as Tevye in Fiddler on the Roof (1971) is great to see as one of Bond’s allies.
-The actor’s distinctive voice is tough to miss though I half-expected him to break into “If I Were a Rich Man” at any moment.
+Topol, well-known for his role as Tevye in Fiddler on the Roof (1971), is great to see as one of Bond’s allies.
+The actor’s distinctive voice is tough to miss, though I half-expected him to break into “If I Were a Rich Man” at any moment.

-The final sequence atop the Monastery of the Holy Trinity, and Eastern Orthodox monastery in Greece is terrific and quite justifiably the highlight.
-Bond dangles for his life as a henchman slowly breaks each of Bond’s rock climbing stakes is a nail-biting and suspenseful scene even though you know that Bond will find his escape.
+Bond dangles for his life as a henchman slowly breaks each of Bond’s rock climbing stakes, which is a nail-biting and suspenseful scene, even though you know that Bond will find his escape.

 Flying under the radar, For Your Eyes Only (1981) is delightful for the locales and action sequences alone.